nextflow-io/nextflow/docs/process.md

       path('one.txt', arity: '1')         // exactly one file is expected
       path('pair_*.txt', arity: '2')      // exactly two files are expected
-      path('many_*.txt', arity: '1..*')   // one or more files are expected path('optional.txt', arity: '0..1') // zero or one file is expected
+      path('many_*.txt', arity: '1..*')   // one or more files are expected
   ```

   When a task is created, Nextflow will check whether the received files for each path input match the declared arity, and fail if they do not.

-  An input is *nullable* if the arity is exactly `0..1`.
-Nullable inputs can accept "null" files from nullable `path` outputs.

 `stageAs`
 : Specify how the file should be named in the task work directory: